Configuring the Switch with the CLI-Based Setup Program

 Enter virtual terminal password: terminal-password

 Step 6 (Optional) Configure Simple Network Management Protocol (SNMP) by responding to the prompts.
-You can also configure SNMP later through the CLI, the device manager, or the Network Assistant application.
-To configure SNMP later type no.
+You can also configure SNMP later through the CLI.
+To configure SNMP later, enter no.

 Configure SNMP Network Management? [no]: no